UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Smart lighting solutions, like automated dimmers and LED bulbs, significantly reduce energy consumption and cut harmful emissions.

-Beyond the undeniable cool factor of talking to your house, installing energy saving smart light switches acts as a powerful catalyst for reducing your home’s carbon footprint.
-When you pair an automated dimmer with high-quality LED bulbs, the energy reduction scales exponentially.
-Simply dimming a fixture significantly lowers its power draw, and doing so while utilizing an energy-efficient LED can simultaneously extend the physical lifespan of the bulb itself.
-This means fewer materials end up in landfills and your local power plant doesn’t have to burn as much fossil fuel to keep your living room brightly illuminated.
+Once installed, the environmental impact of your new hardware begins immediately.
+Beyond the undeniable cool factor of talking to your house, installing these automated systems acts as a powerful catalyst for radically reducing your home’s carbon footprint.
+Simply dimming a fixture significantly lowers its power draw, meaning fewer physical materials end up in landfills and, depending on where your electricity comes from, your local power plant doesn’t have to aggressively burn fossil fuels just to keep your living room brightly illuminated.

 Graphic showing a two-step process for choosing a smart home switch ecosystem.